YerkoPalma/merry-rest/readme.md

 route is also a `string` and handler a function like next in the hooks (with `req, res, ctx`).

+### api.start([cb])

+Start a regular http server with the rest routes defined.
+Optionally, you can pass a callback to be run after the server start listening. `cb` must be a function.

 ## License
 [MIT](/license)